geodes-sms/gentleman/docs/editor.md

 ### Instances

-Every concept instance created have a corresponding window with a header containing its name and a toolbar.
+Every concept instance created have a corresponding window with a header containing its name and a toolbar

-As they are windows, they can be collapsed, resized (resize or fullscreen) or closed (delete instance).
+- Collapse: Toggle between collapsed and expanded window
+- Resize: Toggle between large (at least half the width of the body) and normal
+- Maximize: Toggle between fullscreen and normal
+- Close: delete the instance except for linked instances where it is simply removed.

 ![Editor instances screenshot](https://geodes-sms.github.io/gentleman/assets/images/doc_editor_instance.png "Editor instances")